H2O (2002 film)

 The film's plot revolves around the fight between two villages, as the Kaveri water issue became controversial upon its release and did well at box office.
 The film's cinematography and editing were handled by H. C. Venugopal and T. Shashikumar respectively.
-The film was dubbed in Telugu under the same name and it was dubbed into Hindi as Dil Ki Dhadkan.
+The film was dubbed in Telugu under the same name, and it was dubbed into Hindi as Dil Ki Dhadkan.
 The core concept of using the dispute between two states as a metaphorical reference in the story went on to inspire a similar attempt in the 2016 Marathi movie Marathi Tigers.

+Plot premise

+Udayashankar Gowda is a rustic chap from the Honnur village in Karnataka, Vairamuthu is an educated youth from the village Chennur across the river in Tamil Nadu.
+Kaveri, who was born to a Kannadiga-Tamil couple killed in riots, works as a doctor in both villages.
+Both Udayashankar and Vairamuthu fall for Kaveri; who prevails forms the rest of the story.